Testsigma

 Cloud testing is software testing that uses cloud computing resources to test applications and services.
 It has become increasingly popular in recent years due to the cost savings and scalability offered by cloud computing.
 This testing offers many advantages over traditional testing methods, including:

-1. Enables Testing from Anywhere and Anytime
+1. Enables Testing From Anywhere and Anytime

 With project teams becoming more distributed, they must be able to collaborate and work on the same task simultaneously.
 Cloud testing provides the tools to manage the process through Dev, QA, deployment, and more.
 Cloud testing makes it possible to collaborate and meet project deadlines in real-time.